-Due to the science and research that is coming out all of the time on the harmful effects of porn, more and more public figures are starting to take a stand to change the conversation about porn in our society, and how this issue has affected them personally or sparked passion in their lives.
+Due to the science and research that is coming out all of the time on the harmful effects of porn, more and more public figures are starting to take a stand to change the conversation about porn in our society and how this issue has affected them personally or sparked a passion in their lives.

-Here are a handful of our Fighter friends who have publicly addressed the issue of pornography and why they think it’s harmful.
-Of course, they are just 10 out of over 5.5 million Fighters who don’t support it, but they have used their growing social platforms to speak up about the realities of porn, and we think that’s pretty bold and brave.
+Of course, they are just a few out of the millions of Fighters who don’t support it, but they have used their growing social platforms to speak up about the realities of porn.
 Their reasons and experiences are varied, but the message all boils down to the same fact: porn is anything but harmless entertainment.

 So, in order to get you hyped to continue in the fight to raise awareness on porn’s harmful effects, we’re giving credit where credit is due to these incredible Fighters.
 In their own words, here’s why they fight.

-Josh Radnor, actor and writer – @joshradnor
+Josh Radnor || actor and writer – @joshradnor

 You know him as Ted Mosby from “How I Met Your Mother,” but we know him as a Fighter and a friend to this movement.
 Here’s what Josh Radnor had to say in an interview with us about porn’s harms:

 “I think the biggest problem ultimately is that porn preys upon our vulnerabilities and appeals to the lowest parts of ourselves.
 It’s an extension of what I find to be so exhausting about modern life, that we’re never not being sold things.
-Even use of terms like “food porn,” this kind of non-stop hijacking of our senses is going on, this attempt to keep us chronically aroused and craving.
+Even use of terms like ‘food porn,’ this kind of non-stop hijacking of our senses is going on, this attempt to keep us chronically aroused and craving.
 That might keep the economy humming but it also creates suffering.”

 Click here to read more of what Josh Radnor has to say about porn.

-Maddie Corman, actress, and playwright – @msmaddiecorman
+Maddie Corman || actress, and playwright – @msmaddiecorman

-Maddie Corman started her career as a child actor in the 1980’s, growing to become an American film and television actor appearing in over 25 films.
 But Maddie’s world was rocked when her television director husband was very publicly arrested for possession of child pornography.
 She’s spoken up about what she’s gone through and become a public advocate for this movement for love!

-Maddie has since found healing through the one-woman show she wrote and stars in that explains her true story of discovering the new normal when her world fell apart.
-Listen to Maddie Corman talk to podcast host, Garrett Jonsson, and discuss how she faced betrayal, shame, and eventually forgiveness in this must-hear episode.
-Listen to Maddie’s one-woman show, Accidentally Brave, on Audible or learn more at http://www.accidentallybrave.com/.
+Maddie has since found healing through the one-woman show she wrote, and stars in that explains her true story of discovering the new normal when her world fell apart.

-Terry Crews, actor, and activist – @terrycrews
+Terry Crews || actor and activist – @terrycrews

 The lovable and admirable Terry Crews is no stranger to confronting challenging topics in society, pornography being one of them.
 Now, he’s connected in a big way with the “Porn Kills Love” movement.

-In his first viral Facebook live confessional video about his porn problem, he said the following: “This thing has become a problem, I think it’s a worldwide problem..
+“This thing has become a problem, I think it’s a worldwide problem..
 Pornography really messed up my life in a lot of ways.
 Some people deny it and say, ‘Hey man you can’t really be addicted to pornography, there’s no way.’
 But I’ll tell you something: if day turns into night and you’re still watching, you probably got a problem.
 And that was me.”

 Click here to learn more about why Terry Crews wants you to stop watching porn.

-Kenzie Morley, yoga and fitness personality – @yogoskenz
+Kenzie Morley || yoga and fitness personality – @yogoskenz

 Kenzie sat down with us to share how porn and a healthy lifestyle don’t fit together.
 From her interview: